AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Zero-G Cave.md

 Aliases:
 -
 ---
-- Place to train how zero gravity space suit flying works
+- A cave simulating zero gravity to train flying with a space suit in outer space, to prepare for space exploration.